 How can apply?
 Rentapplication* also used by RE/MAX, Century21, Coldwell Banker, Berkshire Hathaway and Realtor.com.
 Well supported.
 An end to end.
 Simple and easy.
 You can complete it on your phone (see the Application page for more details).

 Where can I find the public school catchment?
-Don't trust anyone but the school district.
-On catchment borders both sides of the street may not be included, and a kindergarten spot is NOT guaranteed for all catchment children.
-Also the application process is not the same for all schools.
+Don't trust any site or any one but the school district.
+Call them.
+A kindergarten spot is NOT guaranteed for all catchment children.
+The application is not the same at all schools.

 I'd like to rent a house with three friends.
 Phila Code states "no more than three unrelated adults may live in one unit without rooming house zoning."
-That zoning doesn't exist in our neighborhoods and will never be changed to include it.
+That zoning doesn't exist in our neighborhoods.
 Violating the zoning invalidates our licenses and everyone's insurance.
-We do not have any rooming house licenses.
-(That license is extremely rare in Philadelphia.)
+We do not have rooming house licenses.
+(That license is rare in Philadelphia.)